triton-inference-server/server/docs/model_repository.rst

       7/
         model.graphdef

-Any number of models may be specified and TRTIS will attempt to load all models into the CPU and GPU when the server starts.
+Any number of models may be specified and the inference server will attempt to load all models into the CPU and GPU when the server starts.
 The :ref:`Status API <section-api-status>` can be used to determine if any models failed to load successfully.
 The server's console log will also show the reason for any failures during startup.

 The name of the model directory (model_0 and model_1 in the above example) must match the name of the model specified in the